5mods/tutorials/5Mods Upload Guidelines.md

 ## Moderation

-These rules may be changed as the moderation team sees fit, for added clarity about encountered situations or for changes in actual moderation decisions.
+These rules may be changed as the moderation team sees fit, for added clarity about encountered situations, or changes in actual moderation decisions.

-The moderation team has the right to remove, reject and edit uploads, comments, reports and forum posts at any time.
+The moderation team has the right to remove, reject, and edit uploads, comments, reports, and forum posts at any time.
 For a rejected mod upload, if you do not agree with a decision, discuss this in the comment section of your upload.

-For comments, reports and forum posts, if you do not agree with a decision, create a thread in [Site-related Questions & Feedback](https://forums.gta5-mods.com/category/9/site-related-questions-feedback) for clarification and/or discussion.

-If you have doubts about these rules or need clarification, please create a thread in [Site-related Questions & Feedback](https://forums.gta5-mods.com/category/9/site-related-questions-feedback).

 [//]: # (2019-08-14: ikt: Change the 7 day grace period and no contact = implicit permission phrase, to always requiring permission.)
 [//]: # (2019-08-16: ikt: Remove "positive" feedback expectation.
 Just constructive is fine.)